effiemanyos/ms2-produck/README.md

 ____

 ### **Target Audience**
-- Recent Graduates (esp.
-Business & Computer Science)
+- Recent Graduates (Tech/Non-Tech Background)
-- Entry-Level Product Managers
+- Product Enthusiasts (Curious & Passionate)
 - Aspiring Product Managers
-- Product Enthusiasts
+- Entry-Level Product Managers
-- APM (Associate Product Managers)
+- APMs (Associate Product Managers)
 - Non-Tech Background Professionals
-- Entrepreneurs
+- Entrepreneurs (Founders & Co-Founders)
 - Professionals Transitioning Into PM

-Professionals passionate about Technology, Products, Innovation, and solving customers' pain-points/struggles by leveraging technology.
+**Produck** is targeting professionals passionate about Technology, Products, Innovation; people constantly looking to solve customers' pain-points and struggles by leveraging the use of technology.

-**Countries:** Ireland & UK (Main Markets)
+**Targeted Countries:** Ireland & UK (Main Markets)

-**Age:** Not Specified
+**Targeted Age:** Not Specified

-All under the constraints of a **tight/no budget for expensive bootcamps (e.g. Product School)**.
+All under the constraints of a **tight/no budget to spend on expensive bootcamps** (e.g. Product School or Kellogg School of Management).

 ### **User Needs**

-These are some crucial **user pain points / struggles** worth mentioning:
+These are some crucial **user pain points or struggles** worth mentioning:

-1. **Lack of Trust** | Users do not how to differentiate high-quality content from poor/fake PM content on the internet as they do not have previus experience in the field.
+1. **Lack of Trust** | Users do not know how to differentiate between high-quality content and poor or fake PM content on the internet, as they do not have previus professional experience in the field.
-2. **Quantity Over Quality** | There is too much information on the internet but most sources share superficial or inaccurate content about Product Management.
+2. **Quantity Over Quality** | There is too much information all over the internet, but most sources share vague, superficial or inaccurate content about Product Management.
-3. **Overwhelming & Exhausting** | It is overwhelming and exhausting for users to navigate through all those resources (too many options to choose from), while also trying to find the right information from the right source without having to ask friends or colleagues.
+3. **Overwhelming & Exhausting** | It is overwhelming and exhausting for users to navigate through all those online resources (too many options to choose from), while also trying to find the right information from the right source without having to consult friends or colleagues.
-4. **Lack of Time** | There is too much going on in their lives at the moment (esp. during the global pandemic) that they do not have the time to search for the information themselves because it takes a lot of time.
+4. **Lack of Time** | There is too much going on in users' lives at the moment (esp. during the global pandemic) that they do not have the time to search for the information themselves because it is proven that it takes a lot of time to do the research every time.
-5. **Fear of Missing Out (FOMO)** | Users have also shared during the research that they constantly feel that they are missing out on great tips and valuable information from high-quality resources (esp. from Fortune 100 companies, authors, coaches, industry experts).
+5. **Fear of Missing Out (FOMO)** | Users have also shared during the user research that they constantly feel that they are missing out on great tips and valuable content from high-quality resources (esp. from Fortune 100 companies, book authors, mentors, industry experts).
 6. **Lack of Official Studies** | There is a lack of official Product Management studies offered by universities and colleges.
-Users are looking for bootcamps, workshops, cohorts, mentors, and online courses to learn more about this relatively new field in the tech industry.
+Users are looking for cost-effective bootcamps, workshops, cohorts, mentors, and online courses to learn more about this relatively new field in the tech industry.

 ### **Business Opportunity**